rlemaigre/Easy-DnD/README.md

 * `top` : the foremost Drop component currently under the mouse cursor if any
 * `previousTop` : for dragenter and dragleave, the previous value of top if any
 * `source` : the Drag component where the drag originated
+* `success` : whether the drag completed successfully or not
 * `native` : the associated mouse event (or touch event).
 Can be mousedown/touchstart, mousemove/touchmove or mouseup/touchend.

 Drag components emit the following events :